Eleven books set in Iceland and Scandinavia

 The Killing by David Hewson

-I loved The Killing when it was on TV and was excited to hear it was being adapted into a novel.
-I was even more excited to discover the novel was every bit as good as the TV show – stunningly atmospheric and tense.
+The novel is every bit as good as the TV show – stunningly atmospheric and tense.